Adverbial phrase: Distinguishing adverbs, adverbial phrases, and adverbial clauses

 In the first example, "soon" is an adverb (as distinct from a noun or a verb), which is a type of adverbial.
-In the second sentence, the modifier "in an hour" has the same syntactic function (that is, to act adverbially and modify the base of the sentence "I'll go to bed"), though it does not contain an adverb.
-This modifier consists of a preposition and a determiner phrase, and functions as an adverbial, thus making it an adverbial phrase.
+In the second sentence, the modifying phrase "in an hour" has the same syntactic function (that is, to act adverbially and modify the base of the sentence "I'll go to bed"), though it does not contain an adverb.
+This modifying phrase includes a preposition and a determiner phrase, and functions as an adverbial, thus making it an adverbial phrase.
 In the third example, we see a whole clause functioning as an adverbial; it is termed an adverbial clause.

 Distribution

 Functionally, the term adverbial refers to all structures that can take the position of an adverb on a phrase structure level.
 Adverbs modify the functional categories that occur in a sentence and may also be treated as predicates which are functionally open and require one or more arguments to be satisfied.
 It has been argued that the distribution of adverbs is largely conditioned by their lexical nature or thematic properties.